8 day hikes in Mid-Canterbury, New Zealand

 1311m | 911m gain | 8.5km return | 4-5 hour return

 The one thing about Little Mt Peel is that its name is a little bit deceiving.
 I often find myself saying, it’s not little at all, especially with the grunty climb of 911 meters!
-Despite that though, the steady climb up the Tara Haoa Range makes for a great hike in mid-Canterbury and one that is quite popular among locals and kids.
+Despite that though, the steady climb up the Tara Haoa Range makes for a great hike in mid-Canterbury and one that is quite popular among locals.

 There are a few ways to get up to Little Mt Peel, the south ridge or via the Deer Spur track.
 I would recommend taking the Deer spur route.
-I haven’t taken the south ridge but they caution that it’s quite a challenging and expert rating track.
+The south ridge is more challenging and rated as an expert track.

-If starting on the Deer Spur track you’ll find very quickly that the dampness of the forest and leaf-littered path make for a slippery and in some places muddy track.
-It’s not long though before you’re out in the open (around 40 minutes or so) hiking through sub-alpine vegetation and tussocks.
+Starting on the Deer Spur track you’ll find very quickly that the dampness of the forest and leaf-littered path make for a slippery and in some places muddy track.
+It’s not long before you’re out in the open (around 40 minutes or so) hiking through sub-alpine vegetation and tussocks.

 The Department of Conservation has done quite a bit of work here with a series of wooden boardwalks to get up.
 They’re pretty easy walking up but can get slippery coming down.
-A continuous climb brings you to the trig station and the Tristram Harper Shelter that has running water and a toliet.
-This shelter is not a hut to stay in.
+A continuous climb brings you to the trig station and the Tristram Harper Shelter that has running water and a toilet.
+The shelter is not a hut to stay in.

-From the trig station, you can keep going to Middle Mt Peel (1583 m) and to Mt Peel (1743) just be aware that it is longer and harder than it looks.
+From the trig station, you can keep going to Middle Mt Peel (1583 m) and to Mt Peel (1743).
+Be aware that it is longer and harder than it looks.
 If you decide to head this way you’ll want to make sure you give yourself plenty of time as a trip to Mt Peel can equate to a 10-hour round trip and gnarly climb.

 The views from Little Mt Peel are beautiful looking out over the plains and up the ridgeline to Mt Peel.
 My only caution on this track is to not go after a rainfall or head up with a frost because the track can be quite slippery.